mlegenhausen/grunt-ng-constant/README.md

 A boolean to active or deactive the automatic wrapping.
 A string who will wrap the result of file, use the `<%= __ngModule %>` variable to indicate where to put the generated module content.
 See the "Custom Wrap Option" section for further informations.

+#### options.coffee
+Type: `Boolean`
+Default value: `false`
+Optional

+A boolean to toggle coffeescript output instead of javascript, using [`js2coffee`](https://github.com/rstacruz/js2coffee).
+Can also be assigned on a per-target basis.

 ### Usage Examples